-Succeeded by refurbished and launched the SS Delphine in 7 months, for commercial operations.
-SS Delphine is still successfully operating after almost 5 years as we took her through her Centennial.
+Succeeded by refurbishing and launching the SS Delphine in 7 months, for commercial operations.
+SS Delphine was still successfully operating after almost 5 years as we took her through her Centennial.

 Verkerk Yachting Projects wanted to convert a former tugboat to a SOLAS compliant exploration passenger yacht.